rjw57/richwareham.com-static/_posts/2014-11-09-ocr-in-python.md

 The first thing to do is snip an image containing each symbol in the input.
 Counting them, I see the grid is 24 symbols across and 15 down.
 Let's try to form an array of centre pixel locations for each symbol.
-Using IPython, I can fidle around witht he values below until the dots line up roughly with the
+Using IPython, I can fidle around with the values below until the dots line up roughly with the
 symbols: